Nights-Software/ns-docs/resources/nightShifts.md

 1. Ensure or start this resource in your server.cfg.

-1. Start your server to see whether both oxmysql (must start first) and

 Example:
 ```lua
 ensure night_shifts
 ```

+1. Start your server and look at your server console to see whether both oxmysql (must start first) and night_shifts (must start after oxmysql) have started.
+Do not continue until you confirm this to be true.

 ## Configuring the config.lua file